ChaitanyaReddy05/Virtual-wallet-service/sam/User-wallet-sam/streams-dynamodb/README.md

 * **Save arguments to samconfig.toml**: If set to yes, your choices will be saved to a configuration file inside the project, so that in the future you can just re-run `sam deploy` without parameters to deploy changes to your application.

+**Capture Outputs (Imp)*
+After the deployment of stack, outputs of the transactions api would be shared as output , please capture the API endpoint and paste them in path : userwallet/services.json.

 ## Cleanup